MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/introducing-r-server-r-package-reference.md

 # R Function Library Reference

-This section contains the R reference documentation for proprietary packages from Microsoft used for data science at scale and machine learning.
+This section contains the R reference documentation for proprietary packages from Microsoft used for data science and machine learning on premises and at scale.

 You can use these libraries and functions in combination with other open source or third-party packages, but to use the *revo* packages, your R code must run against a service or on a computer that provides the interpreters.